-A Page limit: The title, list of participants and sections 1, 2 and 3, together, should not be longer than 45 pages.
-All tables, figures, references and any other element pertaining to these sections must be included as an integral part of these sections and are thus counted against this page limit.
+Page limit: The title, list of participants and sections 1, 2 and 3, together, should not be longer than 30 pages.
+For topics using lump sum funding, the limit is 33 pages All tables, figures, references and any other element pertaining to these sections must be included as an integral part of these sections and are thus counted against this page limit.
 The number of pages included in each section of this template is only indicative.

 The page limit will be applied automatically.
-At the end of this document you can see the structure of the actual proposal that you need to submit, please remove all instruction pages that are watermarked.
+At the end of the document, you can see the structure of the actual proposal that you need to submit, please remove all instruction pages that are watermarked.

 If you attempt to upload a proposal longer than the specified limit before the deadline, you will receive an automatic warning and will be advised to shorten and re-upload the proposal.
-After the deadline, excess pages (in over-long proposals/applications) will be automatically made invisible, and will not be taken into consideration by the experts.
+After the deadline, excess pages (in over-long proposals/applications) will be automatically made invisible and will not be taken into consideration by the experts.
 The proposal is a self-contained document.
 Experts will be instructed to ignore hyperlinks to information that is specifically designed to expand the proposal, thus circumventing the page limit.